 Do you want to check whether your Dutch diploma can be entered in the Architects Register after the period of professional experience?
 Please look here.

-For diploma approval or other general questions about a foreign degree, we refer you to the page 'I have a foreign degree'.
+For diploma approval or other general questions about a foreign degree, we refer you to the page 'I have a degree from another country.

 End terms BEP